 This fabric is usually crafted from light cotton and is famous for its colorful striped or checked designs.
 It feels soft and airy, perfect for making various clothing items like shirts, dresses, scarves, and sarees.

-This standard was originally published in 1961 and subsequently revised in 1987.
+This standard was first published in 1961 and subsequently revised in 1987.
 The standard has again been revised to incorporate the following changes:

-a) Marking clause has been modified;
+Marking clause has been modified;

-b) References to standards have been updated;
+References to standards have been updated;

-c) Method of test for count of yarn along with its tolerance has been specified;
+Method of test for count of yarn along with its tolerance has been specified;

-d) Sampling clause has been modified; and
+Sampling clause has been modified; and

-e) Test method for identification of material has been incorporated.
+Test method for identification of material has been incorporated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex C.